AhmedOmara14/Kmp-Architecture/README.md

 6.  **Data Source (commonMain or Platform-Specific):** Repository implementation fetches/stores data from/to a local database, network API, or other data sources.
 7. Data flows back up the chain to the UI for display.

-## Conceptual Module Dependency Scheme

-This diagram illustrates the typical dependencies between the different layers and module types.
-Note that this is a conceptual representation; actual dependencies are defined in the `build.gradle.kts` files.